SlowDash integrates Python scripts written by users, with features including:

 Installation section, this path will be included in the environmental

-variable PYTHONPAH
+variable PYTHONPATH

 , so that users can use the library

-pip install slowdas/lib/slowpy
+pip install slowdash/lib/slowpy

 to install SlowPy into your